What riser configuration is best for TCP?

 What kind of certification does Airborne Oil & Gas have on TCP?

 For our subsea products, Airborne Oil & Gas tests TCP in full compliance with the standard practice DNVGL-ST F119 and have the certifications for its design method, material, production method and first product TCP Flowline.
 On all our products, we provide the client with a Manufacturer’s Certificate of Conformity, certifying that the TCP we supply is in compliance to the standard practice DNVGL-ST F119.

 How has Airborne Oil & Gas qualified TCP for onshore applications?

 We have tested and qualified our onshore product TCP Light in full compliance to API RP 15S standard.

 What testing has been done on TCP by Airborne Oil & Gas, both on material level and full scale?

-Airborne Oil & Gas tests TCP in full compliance with the standard DNVGL-RP F119.
+Airborne Oil & Gas tests TCP in full compliance with the standard DNVGL-ST F119.
 The testing covers both the material itself, as well as the full-scale product, as per the testing matrix outlined in the recommended practice.
 This can be summarized as follows: